You have finally decided to take the plunge and buy your first pet snake. Or, at least you are seriously considering it.

 4. Garter Snake

-One of the more common snakes you might accidentally stumble upon in your yard is the garter snake.
+One of the more common snakes you might accidentally stumble upon in your yard is the very cute garter snake.
 They make great pets too, but a captive bred garter snake is the best option if you want to keep one as a pet.

 Garter snakes have an average lifespan of five to ten years, which is significantly less than that of the three types of snakes listed above.
 That can be both good and bad depending on your point of view.